Quantum $SL_2$, Infinite curvature and Pitman's 2M-X theorem: Commutative and non-commutative geometry of Poisson-Lie groups

 \subsubsection{Ballesteros, Celeghini and Del Olmo's point of view}

 In a very insightful comment, the authors of \cite{BCO09} argue that quantum groups and quantum algebras need to be viewed as abstract Hopf algebras since that, in many physical cases, the parameter $q$ is completely independent from the truly quantum $\hbar$ constant.
 An example they give, among others, is that $q$ clearly plays the role of anisotropy parameter in the context of the Heisenberg XXZ spin chain.

-Commutative diagrams similar in spirit to Fig.~\ref{fig:commutativeDiag} do appear in their paper.
-More precisely, in \cite[Section 3.1]{BCO09}, Ballesteros, Celeghini and Del Olmo introduce the parameter $z$ instead of $r$ at exactly the same place as us, in the standard Poisson-Lie structure.
+Commutative diagrams similar to Fig.~\ref{fig:commutativeDiag} do appear in their paper.

-Let us conclude the section by arguing that the common name of QUE algebras which stands for "Quantum Universal Enveloping algebras" is misleading.
-It is perhaps more appropriate to refer to the Drinfeld-Jimbo quantum group either as a "quantized Poisson-Lie function algebra", which is Drinfeld's original point of view, or as a "curved universal enveloping algebra".
+Let us conclude the section by arguing that the common name of QUE algebras which stands for ``Quantum Universal Enveloping algebras" is misleading.
+It is perhaps more appropriate to refer to the Drinfeld-Jimbo quantum group either as a ``quantized Poisson-Lie function algebra", which is Drinfeld's original point of view, or as a ``curved universal enveloping algebra".